-The final project will be a short (less than 10 page) design analyzing a health problem in medical geography.
+The final project will be a short (less than 10 page) design analyzing a health problem in medical geography of the students' choosing.
 Alternative methods and approaches to data collection, analysis and interpretation are to be evaluated.
 Students will present the results of their analyses in class for evaluation.
 Details of the format and examples of topics will be provided during the second week of class.